bodo-ai/PyDough/documentation/functions.md

 ### ABS

 The `ABS` function returns the absolute value of its input.
-The `abs()` magic method is also evaluated to the same.
+The Python builtin `abs()` function can also be used to accomplish the same thing.

 ```py
 Customers(acct_magnitude = ABS(acctbal))